-The 71st Tony Awards will air Sunday, June 11.
+The Tony Awards are coming soon.
 Here are 5 Tony Award–winning scores to belt out in celebration.

-Recognizing 71 years of excellence in theatrical performance, the Tony Awards — named for Antoinette Perry, cofounder of the American Theatre Wing — are considered the height of prestige for a Broadway production.
+Recognizing over seven decades of excellence in theatrical performance, the Tony Awards — named for Antoinette Perry, cofounder of the American Theatre Wing — are considered the height of prestige for a Broadway production.
 And the most important aspect of that recognition is a standout musical score.
 From the romanticized ballads of Rodgers & Hammerstein to the eclectic overtures of Andrew Lloyd Webber to the sharp-witted refrains of Lin-Manuel Miranda, a transcendent spark of unity, nostalgia, conviction and belief in the human spirit resounds from the crescendo of a poignant show tune.
 In fact, given the wide-ranging impact of Broadway on our public consciousness, these harmonies and lyrics have been the soundtrack to American culture for decades.
-With the 2017 Tony Awards approaching on June 11, here is a brief guide to some of the most belt-out-worthy scores that earned theater’s highest accolade during the past 25 years.
+With the Tony Awards approaching, here is a brief guide to some of the most belt-out-worthy scores that earned theater’s highest accolade during the past 25 years.

 The cast of ‘Hamilton’ at the Tony Awards, 2016.
 Kevin Mazur / Getty Images for Tony Awards Productions